fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/README.md

 And of course, the link to the video (in French) : https://www.youtube.com/watch?v=CwEVj00SwYM.

 The VM created is close to native performance with 3% of performance losses.
 And I can get more performance when passing a dedicated NVMe drive (See Asus laptop)

+PS: The "Deprecated" folders may still work.
+It's just that these laptops were sold so I can't test features on them anymore.

 ### **Thanks to**